 My Language is Your Language Too (Ghalia Al Thani, English speaker from Quatar)

 Because this speech comes from an independent TED Talk event, it’s not hosted directly on TED.com.
 However, I was able to find a downloadable TXT file transcript of the speech here.
-And those of you from countries that don’t have YouTube access can listen to the audio of the speech here.

 Israel and Iran: A Love Story?
 (Ronny Edry, French Israeli speaker of English)